kenbod/sysadmin/misc.md

 To see which groups a user belongs to: `groups <username>`

 To add an existing user to an existing group: `sudo usermod -a -G <group> <username>`

+To add support for the Google Protobuf compiler: `sudo apt-get install protobuf-compiler`